BitcoinDesign/Guide/guide/glossary/index.md

    height = 400
 %}

-Hashing is a fundamental technique to cryptography and Bitcoin.
+Hashing is a fundamental technique to cryptography and bitcoin.
 It is the process of taking data and applying a function that creates a unique identifier for it.
 This is called a hash and can be thought of as a fingerprint.

 Unlike encryption, a hash does not contain the original data, and the hashing process cannot be reversed.
 Since hashes are small in size, they are a great way to verify the information's authenticity.